-The continued strength of the Group is the hard work and dedication of all the people who work for PhD and Science in Sport.
-We continue to invest in existing employees who are being supported through professional training relevant to their functional areas, as well as other relevant role-specific training.
+The continued strength of the Group is the hard work and dedication of all the people who work for Science in Sport.
+We continue to invest in existing employees who are being supported through professional development relevant to their functional areas, as well as other relevant role-specific training.